CMakePP/CMakePPLang/docs/source/features/classes.rst

 Member Functions
 ================

-CMakePP classes can contain member functions.
-This functions are similar to regular CMake functions.
-The main difference is that they belong to a CMakePP class.
+CMakePP classes can contain **member functions**.
+These functions are similar to regular CMake functions.
+The main differences being that they:

+* belong to a CMakePP class and can only be called using an instance of that class
+* have a **signature** that defines the types of the parameters that the function expects
+* can be **overloaded** with multiple implementations for different signatures

 Defining Member Functions
 -------------------------